Integrate Catalogs with Tableflow in Confluent Cloud¶

 An Apache Iceberg™ catalog manages metadata for Iceberg tables.
-It provides an abstraction layer for accessing table metadata, like schema, partitioning, and file locations, which enables analytics engines to interact with data seamlessly.
-Iceberg catalogs can be implemented using various backends, such as Hive, AWS Glue, or custom REST APIs, to suit different use cases.
+It provides an abstraction layer over schema, partitioning, and file locations so that analytics engines can seamlessly interact with the data.
+Iceberg catalogs can be backed by different services, such as Hive, AWS Glue, or REST APIs, depending on the use case.

 Tableflow offers a built-in Iceberg REST catalog service that enables you to access tables created by Tableflow.
-If you’re using external catalog services, like AWS Glue Data Catalog, you can synchronize catalog updates by setting up a catalog integration within Tableflow.
+Also, you can configure catalog integrations with external services, such as AWS Glue Data Catalog, to keep external catalogs synchronized with Tableflow.

-The following diagram shows the interactions between Tableflow and the catalog services.
+The following diagram shows the integrations between Tableflow and the catalog services.

 Tableflow features an integrated Iceberg REST catalog (IRC), which enables seamless connections to any analytics or compute engine that supports the Iceberg REST catalog API.